University of Zimbabwe: Campus

 The main campus of the University of Zimbabwe is located in the affluent Mount Pleasant suburb in northern Harare.
 The campus spans 299 ha in the southern part of Mount Pleasant, forming the main portion of a special section of land reserved for educational purposes located between Mount Pleasant Drive, Upper East Road, Churchill Avenue, and Teviotdale Road.
 Other institutions located within this zone include the Ministry of Education Audio-Visual Centre, Mount Pleasant School, and the Zimbabwe School Examinations Council headquarters.
 There are 171 buildings on the main campus, including academic facilities, all but two of the student residence halls, and much of the staff housing.
 The main campus also features sporting facilities and the College Green, a grassy space located near the centre of campus close to the academic buildings that is a popular site for social events.
 Roughly a third of the campus is a seasonal wetland that is unsuitable for construction and remains undeveloped.

 In addition to the Mount Pleasant campus, the university has facilities in several different locations throughout Zimbabwe.
 In Harare alone, UZ has 46 buildings located outside the Mount Pleasant campus.
-The university's main satellite campus, located at the Parirenyatwa Hospital in central Harare, houses the College of Health Sciences.
+The university's main satellite campus, is located at the Parirenyatwa Hospital in central Harare, houses the College of Health Sciences.
 Besides the medical school, additional university properties within Harare include blocks of flats for staff and student housing in The Avenues, Avondale, and Mount Pleasant.
 Outside Harare, UZ has facilities in Bulawayo, Kariba, and Teviotdale.
 The university operates the Lake Kariba Research Station, located in the Nyamhunga suburb of Kariba, Mashonaland West, as well as the University of Zimbabwe Farm, also known as Thornpark Estate, which lies approximately 8 kilometers away from the Mount Pleasant campus, on Mazowe Road in Teviotdale, Mazowe District, Mashonaland Central.
 The farm, 1636 ha in size, is used by the UZ Faculty of Agriculture for teaching and research.
 Several of Zimbabwe's newer universities began as colleges and satellite campuses of UZ, such as Bindura University of Science Education, Chinhoyi University of Technology, and Zimbabwe Open University.